Michael-Perdue/Michael-Perdue.github.io/_posts/2023-03-20-Smart-Environment-Toolkit.md

 ```
 Finally when it comes to testing of the API along side integration testing and end to end testing I have also unit tested the API to ensure logging in is persistant, routes work and return the correct information and other things.
 This was achieved through using the unittest library.

 ## Database

+The project uses two databases a Influx database and a MySQL database.
+The Influx db is used to store data points so it stores the date time, microbit ID, type of data and value of a data point.
+This then also can be easily mapped onto a graph using grafana and setting up a date/time line graph which made making the graphs nicer then just using MySQL.
+MySQL is used for storing the users details (passwords and usernames) and the overall logical structure of the system so the buildings,areas,zones etc along with the microbit information of what each microbit's role and ID is.

 # The systems features